Colorifix/constelite/docs/index.md

 Problems Constelite attempts to solve:

-* Standardising data models across various data providers.
+* Standardisation of data models across various data providers.
 * Decoupling logic of data processing from making read/write operations to data providers.
 * Creation of various APIs to manipulate and process data.